Robert James Carlson

-Robert James Carlson (born June 30, 1944) is an American prelate of the Roman Catholic Church.
-He served as the ninth archbishop of the Archdiocese of St. Louis in Missouri from 2009 to 2020.
+Robert James Carlson (born June 30, 1944) is an American prelate of the Catholic Church.
+He served as the ninth archbishop of the Roman Catholic Archdiocese of St. Louis in Missouri from 2009 to 2020.

-Carlson previously served as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis in Minnesota (1983–1994), as bishop of the Diocese of Sioux Falls in South Dakota (1995–2004), and as bishop of the Diocese of Saginaw in Michigan (2004-2009).
+Carlson previously served as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis in Minnesota (1983–1994), as bishop of the Diocese of Sioux Falls in South Dakota (1995–2004), and as bishop of the Diocese of Saginaw in Michigan (2004–2009).

 Biography

 Early life

-Robert Carlson was born June 30, 1944, in Minneapolis, Minnesota, to Robert and Jeanne Carlson.
-His father was serving in the U.S. Navy on a destroyer in Guam when his son was born, and later worked as a Prudential insurance salesman for 43 years.
+Robert Carlson was born June 30, 1944, in Minneapolis, to Robert and Jeanne Carlson.
+His father was serving in the U.S. Navy on a destroyer in Guam during World War II when his son was born.
+Robert senior worked as a Prudential insurance salesman for 43 years.
 The eldest of five children, Robert Carlson has four younger sisters, two of whom died in childhood.
 During high school, he studied under the Christian Brothers and played football.
-He then attended Nazareth Hall Preparatory Seminaryin St. Paul and St. Paul Seminary, where he obtained a Bachelor of Philosophy degree in 1966.
+He then attended Nazareth Hall Preparatory Seminary in St. Paul and Saint Paul Seminary, where he obtained a Bachelor of Philosophy degree in 1966.

 Priesthood

-Carlson was ordained to the priesthood by Archbishop Leo Binz for the Archdiocese of St. Paul and Minneapolis on May 23, 1970.
+Carlson was ordained to the priesthood by Archbishop Leo Binz in St. Paul, Minnesota, for the Archdiocese of St. Paul and Minneapolis on May 23, 1970.
 He earned a Master of Divinity degree from St. Paul Seminary in 1976, and a Licentiate of Canon Law from the Catholic University of America School of Canon Law in 1979.
 He served as a pastor, a judge on the archdiocesan tribunal, director of the Office of Vocations, and chancellor of the curia in the archdiocese.
 He also served at the University of St. Thomas, where he was a chaplain to the hockey team.

 Auxiliary Bishop of St. Paul and Minneapolis

 On November 19, 1983, Pope John Paul II appointed Carlson as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis and titular bishop of Avioccala.
 He received his episcopal consecration on January 11, 1984, from Archbishop John Roach, with Bishops John Kinney and Paul Dudley serving as co-consecrators.
 Carlson selected as his episcopal motto: Ante Crucem Nihil Defensionis, that is, "Before the Cross There is No Defense."

-In 1984, Carlson was informed of a sexual abuse accusation against a parish priest, Thomas Adamson.
+In 1984, Carlson was informed of a sexual abuse accusation against Reverend Thomas Adamson.
 Four years earlier, Adamson had spent two weeks in an inpatient clinic after being accused of abuse of minors.
 Carlson confronted Adamson, who admitted committing sexual abuse against children and "agreed that it probably would be first-degree criminal sexual contact".
 In a memo to Archbishop Roach, Carlson recommended "given the seriousness of our exposure that the Archdiocese posture itself in such a way that any publicity will be minimized".
 Adamson later admitted to sexually abusing children in 10 of the 13 parishes to which he was assigned.
 When the Adamson case became public, Carlson defended his earlier actions, stating, "My job was to investigate and report back to the archbishop what I found out, and that's exactly what I did."